QEDan/QEDan.github.io/modeling_collaboration.md

 to manually coordinate on experiment appraoches.
 * Collaborators spend too much time merging changes into their independent development branches
 * The research process is difficult to reproduce (e.g. by another team) because the modeling decisions are not well tracked
+* The modeling process cannot scale to larger teams because capabilities will be required faster than they can be communicated
 * etc.

 To avoid these problems, we would like a solution for collaborating on model development that uses some best practices from